MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/try-layout-free.md

 # Try Dynamics 365 Layout for free

 You can try Microsoft Dynamics 365 Layout for free for up to 90 days.
 Starting a 90-day trial is nearly effortless.
-Just install the Layout HoloLens app from Microsoft Store, sign in with an Azure Active Directory (Azure AD) account, and then start using the apps without any obligation or restrictions.
+Just install the Dynamics 365 Layout HoloLens app from Microsoft Store, sign in with an Azure Active Directory (Azure AD) account, and then start using the apps without any obligation or restrictions.
 If you don't already have an Azure AD account, you'll be prompted to create a free account.

 > [!NOTE]
 > You can also try Dynamics 365 Import Tool (Preview) on a trial basis for up to 90 days.
 You can use the Import Tool to prepare your 3D models for Dynamics 365 mixed reality applications.
 If you subscribe to Dynamics 365 Layout, you get the Import Tool as part of the subscription.
 [Learn more about trying the Import Tool for up to 90 days](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/try-import-tool-free).